The largest of the Milton Pools waters at just over three aces in size, Specimen Lake holds 18 pegs.

 Len's Match Lake

-The shallowest of the Milton Pools waters at only four feet deep, Len's Match Lake is a good water for both novice and experienced general coarse anglers.
+The shallowest of the Milton Pools waters at only four feet deep, Len's Match Lake is a good water for both novice and experienced general coarse anglers and is a good water for both pole and waggler anglers.

 Stock includes carp to 12lbs, bream up to 7lbs, crucian carp, golden and green tench, chub, roach, perch, koi, rudd, golden rudd and goldfish.